 Before Your Stay

-While you’re at Le Bonheur, you’ll be able to be with your child at all times.
-We’ll do everything we can to help make you and your child comfortable and feel at home.
+While at Le Bonheur, you’ll be able to be with your child at all times.
+We’ll do everything we can to help make you and your child feel comfortable and at home.

 What to Bring

-- Things that make your child feel safe and at home in their hospital room: a favorite pillow or blanket, a treasured stuffed animal, games and anything else that reminds them of home.
+- A favorite pillow or blanket, stuffed animal and anything else that reminds your child of home.

 - Any books, movies, game devices or other entertainment.
 We also offer movies, TV and a variety of gaming systems.